 The first method for merging tables in Google Sheets is to use the Merge Tables add-on.
 This add-on is a free tool that allows you to merge multiple tables into a single table based on a common column.
 Here’s how to use it:

 Note: The Merge Tables add-on can only merge tables that are in the same Google Sheets file.
 If you need to merge tables from different files, you’ll need to use a different method.
-(See Also: How To Create Row Groups In Google Sheets)
+(See Also: How Do You Create A Pie Chart In Google Sheets)

 Method 2: Using the QUERY Function